 How to order train tickets with us:

-The train runs daily.
 Both 1st and 2nd class tickets are available.
 A cabin for disabled passengers and persons accompanying them is equipped in the staff car.
+Each carriage is equipped with air conditioning and heating systems, energy-saving LED lights, a video surveillance system and 3 WCs at the end of the car.
 The restaurant car offers a wide range of meals that passengers can purchase with cash or credit card.
-Electronic tickets are available in this train.

-The train has VIP 1st, regular 1st and 2nd class carriages.
-There is also a nice restaurant car that serves good meals.
+The train has a VIP first-class car, 9 regular first-class cars and five second-class carriages.
+There is also a very nice dining car that serves good meals.
+The staff car has a cabin for disabled passengers and the people accompanying them.

 There are high speed and overnight trains available on this route.
 The fastest train called Sapsan takes 3.5 - 4 hours, regular overnight trains take 8 - 10 hours.
 There are several overnight trains offering different levels of comfort including the famous Grand Express and Red Arrow trains.